A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 Again, the equality constraint $\mathbf{u}(Y_0\mathbf{I}_M+\mathbf{Y}_I) = \mathbf{h}_{RI}(Y_0\mathbf{I}_M-\mathbf{Y}_I)$ can be penalized to construct the associated Lagrangian function and problem (\ref{eq:prob_adm}) can be transformed into the following form

 where $\rho_2>0$ denotes the penalty parameter and $\bm{\lambda}\in\mathbb{C}^{1\times M}$ denotes the dual variable.
-Then the two variables can be alternatively optimized, where the sub-problem for $\mathbf{u}$ is unconstrained and the sub-problem for $\mathbf{Y}_I$ is also unconstrained when focusing on optimizing only the non-zero entries in $\mathbf{Y}_I$. \end{itemize}
+Then the two variables can be alternatively optimized, where the sub-problem for $\mathbf{u}$ is unconstrained and the sub-problem for $\mathbf{Y}_I$ is also unconstrained when focusing on optimizing only the non-zero entries in $\mathbf{Y}_I$.
+The overall complexity of this solution depends on the specific methods used to solve two unconstrained sub-problems. \end{itemize}

 Based on the above explanations, there are some representative solutions using existing optimization techniques to deal with different BD-RIS constraints.
 The mapping between constraints of BD-RIS and their representative solutions is summarized in Table \ref{tab:opt}.